KengoSawa2/WavChecker/README.md

 Checking process is very fast, because it does not perform any wav decoding process,
 so it can check in a few minutes even if the length of the file is longer than 2 hours.

 ## Support Formats
 QuickTime(QT) with PCM wav.
 MXF with PCM wav.
-wav with PCM only,16bit,24bit,32bit,LittleEndian,BigEndian,44100hz,48khz,96khz wav64
+wav with PCM.
+16bit,24bit,32bit,LittleEndian,BigEndian,44100hz,48khz,96khz wav64

 ## Support OS
-macOS(Windows is not test)
+macOS(Windows doesn't test)

 ## License
 [GPL v3.0]